Skip to main content

 WA Residential Battery Scheme

-State-level rebate that stacks with federal STCs.
-Two flavours depending on retailer:
+State-level rebate that stacks with federal STCs for Synergy network (SWIS) customers:

 • Synergy customers: $130/kWhup to $1300 (10 kWh cap)